-6. No Result Semi Finals
+6. No Result Quarter Finals and Semi Finals

-6.1 In the event of no result being obtained in the Semi Finals the Captains should. if circumstances (outdoors or indoors) permit, agree (in case of disagreement the Umpires shall decide) to the following form of "bowl-out" contest to achieve a result: five players from each side will bowl over-arm two deliveries each at a wicket (conforming to Law 8) from a wicket (conforming to Law 8) pitched at a distance of 22 yards with, if practicable, bowling, popping and return creases (conforming to Law 9).
+- 6.1.1 Subject to the provisions in 6.1.2 in the event of no result being obtained in the Quarter Finals and Semi Finals the Captains should. if circumstances (outdoors or indoors) permit, agree (in case of disagreement the Umpires shall decide) to the following form of "bowl-out" contest to achieve a result: five players from each side will bowl over-arm two deliveries each at a wicket (conforming to Law 8) from a wicket (conforming to Law 8) pitched at a distance of 22 yards with, if practicable, bowling, popping and return creases (conforming to Law 9).
 The side which bowls down the wicket (as defined in Law 28.1) most times shall be the winner.
 If the scores are equal, the same players will bowl one ball each alternately to achieve a result on a "sudden death" basis.
-If circumstances make the contest impossible the match shall be decided by the toss of a coin.
+If circumstances make the contest impossible the match shall be decided by the toss of a coin. - 6.1.2 The Management Committee shall have the power, in its absolute discretion, to direct that in the event of a No Result Semi Final, the match shall be re-scheduled on a date to be fixed by the Management Committee rather than the result being decided by a "bowl out."
+This decision will normally be determined prior to the date scheduled for the semi final and the Management Committee shall particularly take into account the length of time between the dates scheduled for the Semi Finals and Final.
+At the Quarter Final stage this clause shall not apply.